 Stemming: Stemming refers to the process of identifying the stem or root of the keyword search term and searching all variations of the word.
 Example: the search term ‘Fishing’ is used to perform a search.

 The stem of the word ‘Fishing’ is ‘Fish’.
 Therefore, the search will include results for not only ‘Fishing’ but also ‘Fish’ and other variations of the word ‘Fish’ such as ‘Fished’ and ‘Fisher’.
 The stemming process is automatically applied to every English keyword search.

-NB :"it" is one of these stop words.
+The Case of "IT" :"it" is one of the stop words.
 This means that IT (standing for Information Technologies) cannot be used as a search term as it will not return any results.

 Scoring: Scoring is the process of determining a jobs relevancy.
 When a keyword search is performed, every job in the database is scored based on its relevance to the keyword search term(s).
 The higher a job’s score, the more relevant it is deemed to be and the higher it will appear on the results list.

 search syntax, how to search in RMK, IT jobs, Information Technology, RMK search logic , KBA , LOD-SF-RMK , Recruiting Marketing , How To